 Every week one of the children is awarded with the ‘Playground Friend of the Week’ award.

-Our RRSA champions meet each Monday lunchtime with Miss Walsh.
+Our RRSA champions meet each Monday lunchtime with Mr Jones.

 At The Glebe Primary School we have our very own School Council made up from one child in each class, Years 1 to 6, as well as our Head Boy and Girl.
 School councillors are chosen through a class ballot.
 Children meet at lunchtime where they all have the opportunity to provide suggestions for changes and improvements that could be made in school and the surrounding area.

 There are suggestion boxes in each class for children to write to their councillors and offer their ideas for how we can improve our school.

 The school council meet once per fortnight, on a Thursday lunchtime, with Miss Mead.
 After our meetings, the councillors are given time to report anything we have discussed to their class.

 The School Council has been responsible for planning the improvement of the playtimes in both KS1 and KS2 and have chosen a range of products that have enhanced their enjoyment at playtimes and lunchtimes.

 As a result of the choices made by the school council, we now have: